haraldkubota/tailscale-tf/README.md

 export TF_VAR_cloudflare_api_token="YOUR_API_TOKEN"
 ```

-This is what you should see in the Tailscale management console:
+This is what you should see in the Tailscale management console: your on-prem Tailscale gateway:

 ![screenshot](img/on-prem-gw.png)